 Day 1 + 2 Madrid

-Also, on our second itinerary, we start again in Madrid.
-The Spanish capital offers a well-developed airport that is easily accessible from all parts of the world.
-Madrid is also a great starting point to dive into the South of Spain and get used to the Mediterranean climate, as Madrid, located in the middle, is generally not as hot as the Andalucian gems we will visit later on.
+Madrid is also a great starting point for exploring the South of Spain and getting used to the Mediterranean climate.
+Madrid, located in the middle, is generally not as hot as the Andalucian gems we will visit later.

-As the cultural center of Spain, Madrid is full of fascinating sights, historical features, and many hidden local gems.
+Madrid is Spain’s cultural center, full of fascinating sights, historical features, and hidden local gems.

 Things you shouldn’t miss in Madrid